zenlex/germinate/README.md

  --\@/germinate\@/--
 ```

-A project launchpad to accelerate going from idea to first line of code.
+A launchpad for accelerating from idea ----->>> code.

 ## Table of Contents
 - [Description](#description)